 Lower Back Pain and Exercise

-I know about this connection between lower back pain and exercising because I twisted my back moving a pottery pig last summer and fell down in a heap wondering what to do.
+I know about this connection between lower back pain and exercise because I twisted my back moving an oversized pottery pig and fell down in a heap wondering "Now What?"

-This is where Pilates exercises done at the right levels, with proper form, and paying attention to how your body is feeling can be just what helps your lower back pain.
+This is where exercises for the lower back done at the right levels, with proper form, and paying attention to how your body is feeling can be just what helps your lower back pain.

 Low back pain and exercise can be a good combination when using the Pilates principles.